Tiger Stadium (Detroit)

 The last Tigers game at the stadium was held on September 27, 1999.
-In the decade after the Tigers vacated the stadium, several rejected redevelopment and preservation efforts finally gave way to demolition.
-The stadium's demolition was completed on September 21, 2009, though the stadium's actual playing field remains at the corner where the stadium stood.

-In 2018, the site was redeveloped for youth sports.
+In the decade after the Tigers vacated the stadium, several rejected redevelopment and preservation efforts finally gave way to the stadium's demolition, which was completed on September 21, 2009.
+The former playing field remained until 2018, when the site was redeveloped for youth sports as the Corner Ballpark.

 History

 Origins

-In 1895, Detroit Tigers owner George Vanderbeck had a new ballpark built at the corner of Michigan and Trumbull Avenues.
+In 1895, Detroit Tigers owner George Vanderbeck had a new stadium built at the corner of Michigan and Trumbull avenues.
 That stadium was called Bennett Park and featured a wooden grandstand with a wooden peaked roof in the outfield.
 At the time, some places in the outfield were only marked off with rope.

 In 1911, new Tigers owner Frank Navin ordered a new steel-and-concrete baseball park to be built on the same site that would seat 23,000 to accommodate the growing numbers of fans.
-Navin Field opened on April 20, 1912, the same day as the Boston Red Sox's Fenway Park.
+Navin Field opened on April 20, 1912, the same day as Fenway Park in Boston.
 While constructed on the same site as Bennett Park, the diamond at Navin Field was rotated 90°, with home plate located in what had been left field at Bennett Park.
 Cleveland Naps player "Shoeless" Joe Jackson, later banned from baseball for life following the Black Sox Scandal, scored the first run at Navin Field.

 Over the years, expansion continued to accommodate more spectators.
-In 1935, following Navin's death, new owner Walter Briggs oversaw the expansion of Navin Field to a capacity of 36,000 by extending the upper deck to the foul poles and across right field.
+In 1935, following Navin's death, new owner Walter Briggs Sr. oversaw the expansion of Navin Field to a capacity of 36,000 by extending the upper deck to the foul poles and across right field.
 By 1938, the city had agreed to move Cherry Street, allowing the left-field seats to be double-decked, and the now-renamed Briggs Stadium had a capacity of 53,000.
 In 1961, new owner John Fetzer took control of the stadium and gave it its final and longest-lasting name: Tiger Stadium.

 A fire gutted the press box on the evening of February 1, 1977.
 In 1977, the Tigers sold the stadium to the city of Detroit, which then leased it back to the Tigers.
-As part of this transfer, the green wooden seats were replaced with blue and orange plastic ones and the stadium's interior, which was green, was painted blue to match.
+As part of this transfer, the green wooden seats were replaced with blue and orange plastic ones, and the stadium's interior, which was green, was painted blue to match.

-By the early 1990s, both the city and Tigers ownership wanted a new park, but many campaigned to save the old stadium.
-Plans to modify and maintain Tiger Stadium as the home of the Tigers, known as the Cochrane Plan, were supported by many in the community, but were never seriously considered by the city or the Tigers.
+By the early 1990s, it was clear that Tiger Stadium was at the end of its useful life.
+Both the city and Tigers ownership wanted a new park, but many campaigned to save the old stadium.
+While a plan to modify and maintain Tiger Stadium as the home of the Tigers, known as the Cochrane Plan, was supported by many in the community, it was never seriously considered by the city or the Tigers.
 Ground was broken for the new Comerica Park on October 29, 1997.